 Bring Your Own Data

-The first result of the project is the Sentinel Hub’s functionality, Bring Your Own Data, which is useful for satellite imagery, aerial imagery, machine learning results and any other raster data.
-Users are able to exploit full power of the Sentinel Hub service while accessing their own data on their S3 buckets.
+One of the first steps of the project is complete.
+Sentinel Hub’s functionality, Bring Your Own Data, which is useful for satellite imagery, aerial imagery, machine learning results and any other raster data is already available.
+Users are able to exploit the full power of the Sentinel Hub service while accessing their own data on their S3 buckets.

 The beauty of this functionality is that the control over the data stays in users’ hands and that no replication is needed.
 It offers users the possibility to apply their own custom algorithms and data transformations by simply using the Sentinel Hub API.